simracingtools/hardware/starterbox/README.md

 You will need a programming environment for the Teensy microcontroller.
 I recommend [Teensyduino](https://www.pjrc.com/teensy/teensyduino.html).
 Simply follow the [Download+Install](https://www.pjrc.com/teensy/td_download.html) guide on prjc.com

+The provided Arduino sketches are usable for iRacing.

+There are two variants: One using keyboard mappings and another emulating joystick buttons.

+Each variant can be configured by changing the KEY\_??? oder JOY\_BTN\_??? defines in the config.h file.
+Changes in pin assignments may also be made in config.h.

-The provided sketch is usable for iRacing.
-But you can easily adopt it to any other racing simulation which has key-shortcuts for engine starters.
+So you should be able to easily adopt it to any other racing simulation and/or racing equipment.

 ## Building